fir3wa1-k3r/File-Server/README.md

 # File-Server
-A File Server built from scratch using Python 3
+A File Server (more of a wrapper) built from scratch using Python 3